haile12michael12/financial-news-analysis/README.md

 # News & Stock Data Analysis Project
-This repository contains analysis of financial news data for market insights.
+Welcome to the Financial News & Stock Analysis Project — a data science pipeline that explores how financial news sentiment correlates with stock market movements.
+This project combines text analytics, technical indicators, and statistical correlation to uncover actionable insights.
 ## Project Overview
-A comprehensive data science project to analyze news articles and their correlation with stock price movements.
-The project is structured into three main tasks: Exploratory Data Analysis (EDA) of news data, quantitative analysis of stock prices using financial indicators, and correlation analysis between news sentiment and stock returns.
+# This project is structured into three key tasks:

+ 1. Exploratory Data Analysis (EDA) of financial news.

+ 2. Quantitative Analysis of stock prices using technical indicators.

+ 3. Sentiment-Correlation Analysis between news and stock returns.

+ - It showcases the full workflow from data wrangling to modeling, with emphasis on - - reproducibility, modularity, and CI/CD integration.
 ## Project Structure

 - Financial-news-analysis/